google/chromeos-filesystems/webdavfs/readme.md

 ## Testing

 To run the unit test suite, run `grunt test`.
 Make sure you've followed all the setup instructions in the top-level readme first.

+## Documentation

+To generate HTML documentation for the provider from the JSDoc source code annotations, run `grunt docs`.
+The documentation will be generated to the `docs` directory.
+To view it, run `grunt connect:docs &` and navigate to `http://localhost:4000`.